afkramer/tic-tac-toe/README.md

 # tic-tac-toe
-My solution to the tic-tac-toe project in The Odin Project Ruby path
+My solution to the tic-tac-toe project in The Odin Project Ruby path.
+To play the game, run "ruby game.rb" in the command line.

 ## What I learned
 This project was to highlight working with OOP in Ruby.
 My focus was on creating classes to represent various features of the game (Board, Player, Game, Gui).